-Parties have twenty-one (21) days from service to respond to a dispositive motion, such as a motion to dismiss or a motion for summary judgment, and seven (7) days to respond to a non-dispositive motion, unless otherwise ordered by the Court.
+Parties have twenty-one (21) days from service to respond to a dispositive motion, such as a motion to dismiss, a motion for summary judgment, or a motion to remand.
+Parties have seven (7) days to respond to a non-dispositive motion, unless otherwise ordered by the Court.
 Reply briefs to dispositive motions are due within seven (7) days of the date of service of the response to which they reply.
 No replies are permitted to non-dispositive motions except by leave of court.
 No surreplies for any motion are permitted without leave of court.